 All three films of the Guatemala trilogy have premiered at the Sundance Film Festival over the course of 35 years.
 When the Mountains Tremble (1984) introduced indigenous rights leader Rigoberta Menchú as the storyteller in her role to expose repression in the midst of Guatemala’s brutal armed conflict.
 The film received the Special Jury Award at Sundance and was seen all over the world and was translated into 10 languages.
 It helped put Menchú on the world stage and ten years later she was awarded the Nobel Peace Prize.
 Yates’ sequel, Granito: How to Nail a Dictator (2011) is a political thriller that details international efforts to build a genocide case against Guatemalan General Efraín Ríos Montt.
 The case included the use of outtakes from When the Mountains Tremble as forensic evidence in the prosecution of the General.
 Yates was awarded a Guggenheim fellowship for her work on Granito and the film was nominated for a national Emmy for Outstanding Investigative Journalism in a Long Form Documentary.
 The third film, 500 YEARS: Life in Resistance had its world premiere at the 2017 Sundance Film Festival and had its debut in Europe at the Human Rights Watch Film Festival London and the Geneva Human Rights Film Festival and Forum this March.

-The Resistance Saga will open in New York at Lincoln Center as part of the Human Rights Watch Film Festival on June 11th, 2017.
-Watching the three films together, followed by a forum with the filmmakers and the powerful women leading the Guatemalan resistance, and concluding with a concert by rising Mayan singer/songwriter Sara Curruchich (who recorded a song for the 500 YEARS soundtrack), is sure to be an unforgettable experience and a unique opportunity to engage with the wisdom of the Mayans.
+The Resistance Saga opened in New York at Lincoln Center as part of the Human Rights Watch Film Festival on June 11th, 2017.
+Watching the three films together, followed by a forum with the filmmakers and the powerful women leading the Guatemalan resistance, and concluding with a concert by rising Mayan singer/songwriter Sara Curruchich (who recorded a song for the 500 YEARS soundtrack), was an unforgettable experience and a unique opportunity for audience who engaged with the wisdom of the Mayans.